matteeyah/respondo/docs/index.md

 ## Sign In

-Authentication is handled exclusively with OAuth.
+Authentication is handled exclusively with Google or Microsoft AD.
 This allows users to easily sign in with just one click using one of their social accounts.

+## Dashboard

+After you log in you will be presented with a dashboard for your brand.
+This dashboard shows basic information:

+- Number of open tickets
+- Number of solved tickets
+- Number of unassigned tickets
+- Number of new tickets
+- Feed of new tickets

-## Basic navigation
+## Basic usage

-After navigating to the [Tickets page](https://docs.respondohub.com/tickets) of the authenticated brand, you can choose between `Open tickets` and `Solved tickets`.

 Every time somebody mentions the brand's handle on any social network that is currently integrated with that brand's Respondo, a new ticket is created under